-We have commenced testing of seladelpar in clinical studies for the treatment of PBC and NASH.
+We have commenced clinical trials to test seladelpar for the treatment of PBC, PSC and NASH.
 If seladelpar does not demonstrate safety or efficacy in these indications, or if the benefits of treatment with seladelpar do not outweigh the risks, our ability to successfully develop and commercialize seladelpar may be adversely affected.

-We commenced clinical trials of seladelpar for the indications for PBC and NASH.
+We commenced clinical trials of seladelpar for the indications for PBC, PSC and NASH.
 Seladelpar may not be demonstrated to be effective in these indications or other indications we may target.
-Although we believe that seladelpar may be beneficial to address PBC and/or NASH, there is no guarantee that seladelpar will prove to be safe or efficacious in the treatment of these diseases, or that we will be able to obtain regulatory approval for these indications.
+Although we believe that seladelpar may be beneficial to address PBC, PSC and/or NASH, there is no guarantee that seladelpar will prove to be safe or efficacious in the treatment of these diseases, or that we will be able to obtain regulatory approval for these indications.
 The results of these clinical studies and other nonclinical studies may determine whether the benefits perceived from the use of seladelpar would outweigh the risks perceived from treatment with seladelpar.